maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 This query restricts results to vehicles within a rectangular area defined by latitude and longitude boundaries - in this case, covering a portion of downtown San Francisco.
 The JOIN approach efficiently finds the most recent position for each vehicle by first determining the latest timestamp per vehicle, then joining with the main table.

+> [!note]
-> **Note**: The `BETWEEN` operator is a shorthand for `>= AND <=` comparisons.
+> The `BETWEEN` operator is a shorthand for `>= AND <=` comparisons.
 It's a convenient way to filter values within a range.
 Here, we're creating a geographic "bounding box" to find vehicles in a specific area.

 Example output: